FutureSex/LoveShow

-The FutureSex/LoveShow was the third concert tour by American singer-songwriter Justin Timberlake.
-It showcased his second studio album, FutureSex/LoveSounds (2006).
-The tour grossed $127.8 million.
-It was the third highest-grossing concert tour of 2007.
+The FutureSex/LoveShow was the third concert tour by American singer Justin Timberlake, launched in support of his second studio album, FutureSex/LoveSounds (2006).
+The tour began on January 8, 2007, in San Diego, with shows across North America, Europe, and Oceania.
+It concluded on December 6, 2007, in Abu Dhabi, comprising 121 shows.
+While Pink and Fergie served as the opening act for the North American leg, with the latter serving as the opening act for the European leg, Paris Wells served as the opening act for the Australian leg and Unklejam, Kenna, Natasha Bedingfield, and Esmée Denters for the European leg.
+It grossed a total of US$126.8 million, making it the third-highest-grossing concert tour of 2007.

 SexyBack Dance Club

-A limited number of tickets were released which gave fans access to a bar/club area around the stage known as the SexyBack Dance Club.
-There were two types of these tickets available; Seating and Standing.
+A limited number of tickets were released, which gave fans access to a bar/club area around the stage known as the SexyBack Dance Club.
+There were two types of these tickets available: Seating and Standing.
 The seating tickets gave fans access to this area as well as a seat integrated into the stage itself.
 The standing tickets gave access to the same area without a seat.

 Critical reception

 Rolling Stone editor Laura Checkoway, who attended the tour at the Madison Square Garden in April 2007, called the show "strictly grown and sexy" in her review.
 After attending the second Madison Square Garden date in August, Sia Michel from The New York Times thought "since his last tour, for 2002's multiplatinum Justified, he has learned how to project sex-symbol edge.
 During an ambitious, well-oiled spectacle of nearly three hours, this New Justin cursed, gyrated and mimicked bedroom acts with his lingerie-clad dancers."
+After attending the tour's Air Canada Centre show in August 2007, Jason MacNeil of Jam! gave it three-and-a-half stars out of five, and said that "while the set itself was identical to damn near every other show he's done on his current world tour, the two-hour-plus show has plenty of eye candy to keep even the casual fan interested".

+Chris Willman of Entertainment Weekly, who attended the tour's first ever show at the iPayOne Center in San Diego, gave it a B+ and said, "Though the show could have used some tightening (FutureSex needn't be performed in its entirety — here's to losing Losing My Way), when Timberlake locked into some James Brown-esque footwork, you didn't want it to end".
 After attending The O2, London date, musicOMH's Jonny Carey wrote, "Tonight proved that as well as being responsible for some of this decade's best pop moments, Justin Timberlake is among the best performers and will be continuing to headline venues of this stature for years to come."